tschallacka/liquidslider/README.markdown

 </section>
 ```

-4. Initialize the content slider
+### Initialize the content slider

 ```javascript
 let slider = document.getElementById('main-slider'),
     LiquidSlider = require('@tschallacka/liquidslider'),
     mySliderInstance = new LiquidSlider(slider);
 ```

 or

 ```javascript
 $('#main-slider').liquidSlider();
 ```

 or by adding `data-liquid-slider` to the wrapping `.liquid-slider` div.

 ```html
 <section class="liquid-slider" id="main-slider" data-liquid-slider>
 ```

-This however requires you to trigger the `render` event on the document
+This however requires you to trigger the `render` event on the document, on page load.

 ```javascript
 $(document).trigger('render');
 ```

 If you would like to edit a setting, do so like this:

 ```javascript